 God is holy.
 The idea behind the concept of holiness is “separation.”
 God is separate from everything that is sinful and evil.
 He is without sin and cannot tolerate sin.

-When man sinned, we became separated from God.
+Everyone has sinned.
 There is no one righteous, not even one.
-Everyone has sinned; we all fall short of God’s glorious standard.
-God’s standard is holiness, perfection.
+We all fall short of God’s glorious standard.
+When we sinned, we have become separated from God.
 And the penalty for our sin is death.
-This death is not just physical death but also eternal death which means eternal punishment deserving for our sins.
+This death means eternal punishment deserving for our sins.

 But because of God’s great love for us, He sent His Son Jesus Christ into the world not to condemn the world, but to save the world through Him.
 God requires holiness.
 Jesus lived that holy life for us and sacrificed Himself as payment for our sins so that everyone who believes in Him shall not perish but have eternal life.